Roopa-16/Word-Guess-Game/README.md

 # Word-Guess-Game

+## Purpose?
+Create a game where the user guesses the word by letters.
+It counts the amount of times you have guessed alonged with the right/wrong guesses.

+### Project Goals:
 1.) create a list of words to guess
 2.) somehow find a way to loop the words and randomize the words 3.) make an array with the number of letters in the word and list out spaces to the user